thiippal/abulafia/examples/README.md

   estimated_time_per_suite: 60
 ```

-Key properties of the pool are defined under the key `setup`.
+Key properties of a pool are defined under the key `setup`.
 These include `private_name`, which is a string that defines a name for the pool.
 This name is not shown to workers on the platform.

 Use the key `reward_per_assignment` to define a reward for each *task suite* in USD$ as a floating point number.